-1. Provide the date the parcel was created and the legal description of the real property as last recorded (list here, provide a separate document, or submit copy of recorded deed):
+1. Provide the date the parcel was created and the legal description of the real property as last recorded (list here, provide on attached document, or Submit copy of recorded deed):

-2. Provide names, addresses and telephone numbers of associated professional consultants such as architects or engineers not identified on cover sheet:
+2. Provide names, addresses, and telephone numbers of associated professional consultants such as architects or engineers not identified on the cover sheet: